Accessibility Parking Application

 Located in Richmond, British Columbia, the Richmond Centre for Disability(RCD) is a non profit representing issues and barriers faced by people with disabilities to local government, businesses and community.

-I joined as a product designer to work on the web application portal where RCD's community members coudo renew their accessibility parking passes online.
-The portal is currently used by 300+ members annually and saves RCD 40+ hours in manual document processing monthly.
+I volunteered as a consultant to design an application portal for RCD's community members to renew their accessibility parking permits online.
+The portal is currently used by 300+ members annually and saves the community centre 40+ hours in manual document processing monthly.

 Duration